moqui/SimpleScreens/document/shipment/Shipment Status Reference.md

 To be received an incoming shipment must be in the Scheduled or later status.

-A shipment may be marked Delivered if it is at least partially received.
+A shipment may be marked Delivered if it is at least partially received and means that no further items are expected.

+When a shipment goes into the Delivered status an incoming (payable/purchase) invoice will be generated for items not already billed.

 ### Outgoing Status Flow